top of page

 To make this easier, I’ve created a dedicated recipe section that offers specific recipes tailored to each phase of your cycle: The follicular phase, the fertile days, and the luteal phase.
 These recipes simplify determining which foods best support your body at each stage.
 They combine insights from Traditional Chinese Medicine and modern hormonal science.

-But here’s something you might not have considered: The emotional and mental nourishment that comes with preparing and enjoying these meals.
+But here’s something you might not have considered: the emotional and mental nourishment that comes with preparing and enjoying these meals.
 The journey can be emotionally taxing when you’re trying for a baby.

 Engaging in the mindful preparation of these recipes can be a soothing ritual, helping you feel more connected to your body and more in control of your fertility journey.
 It’s not just about the nutrients; it’s about creating a supportive, nurturing environment for yourself.